asbjornu/developer.swedbankpay.com/payments/index.md

   possible to `abort` a payment before the end user has completed the payment process.
 And either:
 * Capture funds.
-Before delivering the merchandise you need to create a capture transaction to ensure that the money is charged from the consumer credit card or properly billed by invoice.
+Before delivering the merchandise you need to create a capture transaction to ensure that the money is charged from the consumer's card or properly billed by invoice.
 One-phase payments will combine these two in a `sale` or `autoCapture` transaction as described in the section above.